Dead End

 Hand-binded with thick waxed thread

 At its core, the project examines not only the external structure of the army, but also the internal landscapes it creates.
 It reflects on how militarization shapes the body and mind, how it reorganizes time and emotion, and how it continues to echo long after service ends.
-By presenting these experiences with honesty and vulnerability, the photobook challenges sanitized, nationalistic portrayals of conscription and invites viewers to confront the lived reality behind the uniform.
+By presenting these experiences with honesty and vulnerability, the photobook challenges sanitized, nationalistic portrayals of conscription and invites viewers to confront the lived reality behind the military uniform.